How Real-Time Verified Alerts Stop Construction Theft Before It Happens

 The difference: six minutes of real-time response versus seven hours of delayed discovery.
 Same threat.
 Same site.
 Completely different outcome based solely on response speed.

-Vandalism & Property Damage
+Vandalism and Property Damage

 Property damage can shut down work zones for days while repairs are completed and inspections verify safety.
 Catching vandalism before it happens saves both time and money.
-Real-time detection allows intervention during the approach phase before damage occurs.

-Trespassers & Unauthorized Workers
+Trespassers and Unauthorized Access

-A Burbank jobsite with deep excavation work experienced homeless individuals seeking shelter in partially completed structures.
-One individual entered the site at 9:45 PM and was approaching an unprotected excavation edge when operators detected the movement at 9:46 PM.
+A Burbank jobsite with deep excavation work saw a homeless individual enter at 9:45 PM seeking shelter in a partially completed structure.
+The person was approaching an unprotected excavation edge when operators detected the movement at 9:46 PM.
+Audio warning prevented the individual from reaching the drop.
+Operators continued monitoring until the person exited safely, then notified site management about the breach.

 5 Technologies That Make Faster Response Possible